April 29, 2024 – Version 0.2.0

 Reflection

-The real challenge wasn’t technical - it was psychological.
-Your domain is often the first thing people see, and first impressions matter.
-It’s like choosing a business card design, but one that lives on the internet forever.
+The real challenge wasn’t technical, it was ethical.
+Your domain is often the first thing people see, and it sends a message about what you stand for.
+It’s like choosing which neighborhood to live in, the address says something about your values.

 Next Steps